swilson813/Ledger-Application/README.md

 ### This is my Capstone1

-This project is an accounting ledger application that uses a ledger to track financial dates, time, description, amount and vendors entries.
-This application also makes it possible to input new payments and deposits.
+This application is an accounting application that securely allows users to track and filter through their financial activity.
+This would include payment and deposits.

 Interesting code:
 This code is interesting bc it mentally challenged me.
 And I thought it was cool to learn the code that apps we use everyday keep up with our transactions.
 ![Here](InterestingCode.PNG)

+## Features:
+- Records Transactions
+- Records Payments
+- View Ledger of All Payments
+- View Ledger oof All Deposits
+- View ledger of All Transactions
+- Filter By Year to Date
+- Filter By Month To Date
+- Filter By Previous Month

-#### Setup:
+#### How To:

-- Open Git Bash (git clone)
+- Clone or download this repository to your local device.
 ![Capture.PNG](..%2F..%2F..%2F..%2F..%2FUsers%2FStudent%2FDesktop%2FCapture.PNG)
-- Open the correct directory
+- Compile and run FinancialTracker.java
-- Start application
+-

 -----------------------------------